"Teachers who love

 with CANDYCE ROBERSON

 Hello!
 My name is Candyce Roberson.
-I have been married to my husband, Broderick, for 18 LONG years!
-We have 4 AMAZING kids aged 17, 16, 12, and 10 and we live in Murfreesboro.
+I have 4 AMAZING kids aged 17, 16, 12, and 10 and we live in Murfreesboro.
 I am a homeschool mom too!
-I have taught in post-secondary, public and private schools for over 12 years.
+I have taught in post-secondary, public, and private schools for over 12 years.
 I earned my B.S. in Business Administration at Aquinas College and my Master of Arts in Teaching at Belmont University.
 I am trained in addressing the needs of diverse learners.
 I LOVE teaching Science and I have a lot of fun things planned for this school year.
 Please reach out to me with any questions!